UM-Bridge/benchmarks/README.md

 ![UM-bridge_map](https://raw.githubusercontent.com/UM-Bridge/benchmarks/main/UM-bridge_map.png "UQ-Model-UM")

-**UM-Bridge** is a universal interface that makes any numerical model accessible from any programming language or higher-level software.
-UM-Bridge only assumes that a model returns an output vector for a given input, and possibly offers derivatives and configuration options.
-While its primary focus is linking advanced uncertainty quantification (UQ) tools to complex simulations, UM-Bridge is also suitable for other fields like optimization or machine learning on numerical models.

-UM-Bridge accelerates development from method research to applications and from prototype to supercomputer, enabling you to:
+**UM-Bridge** is a universal interface that makes any numerical model accessible from any programming language or higher-level software, with a main focus on uncertainty quantification (UQ).
+It accelerates development from method research to applications and from prototype to supercomputer, enabling you to:

-* **seamlessly link** numerical models to UQ codes across languages and frameworks,
+* **seamlessly link** numerical models to UQ across languages and frameworks,
 * **break down complexity** of advanced applications into manageable components,
 * **share** your containerized models with collaborators,
-* **benchmark** your algorithms on a community-driven library of benchmark problems, and
+* **benchmark** your algorithms on a community-driven benchmark library, and
-* **scale** your applications from laptop to supercomputer with minimal effort.
+* **scale** your applications from laptop to **supercomputer or cloud** with minimal effort.

+UM-Bridge only assumes that a model returns an output vector for a given input, and possibly offers derivatives and configuration options.
+That makes UM-Bridge suitable for fields like **UQ, optimization or machine learning**.

 ![UQ-Model-UM](https://raw.githubusercontent.com/UM-Bridge/benchmarks/main/UQ-Model-UM.png "UQ-Model-UM")